N1KHIL-KUMAR/KeyDetective/README.md

 # KeyDetective

 Welcome to the KeyDetective repo!
-A keylogger is a program that records your keystrokes, and this program send them in a text file on your local computer.
+A KeyDetective is a program that records your keystrokes, and this program send them in a mail box on your local computer.😉

 # Explain